bpatrik/PiGallery/README.md

 * The site has 2 modes: Database(Mysql) mode and a database less mode.
 * authentication
-  * Support for no-authentication/Guest mode at local netwrok
+  * Support for no-authentication/Guest mode at local network
 * recursive directory scan
 * on the fly thumbnail generation with cache
-* on the fly direcotry indexing (for database mode)
+* on the fly directory indexing (for database mode)
-* nice lightbox for image perview (using blueimp* gallery)
+* nice lightbox for image preview (using blueimp* gallery)
 * supports image keywords (like lightroom keywords)
 * search in file names, directory names, keywords(database mode only)
 * designed for low* resource serves (weak CPU, low bandwidth)